HolmesShuan/AIM2020-Real-Super-Resolution/README.md

 ### 3.2 Test on your own images:

 ### 3.3 Training Scripts:
-We release all our training scripts to help reproduce our results and hopefully the following methods may benefit from our works.
+We release all our training scripts to help reproduce our results and hopefully, the following methods may benefit from our works.
 #### 3.3.1 OADDetv1
 Trained on original AIM x2 dataset; Finetuned on washed AIM x2.
 ```